loqom/Portfolio-website/README.md

 - Skills and technologies I use, including HTML/CSS, C++, Python, and JavaScript
 - Projects showcase with a focus on real applications
 - Contact and connect section for networking opportunities

+## Technologies Used

+- HTML5, CSS3
+- JavaScript

 ## Key Project: BloodSync